Genesisg/calabash-android/README.md

 Generate a Cucumber skeleton
 ------------------------
 To get started with calabash it might be a good idea to run `calabash-android gen`.
+Hit return key to confirm on being questioned and notice that the information : features subdirectory created is displayed.
 It will create a Cucumber skeleton in the current folder like this:

     features
     |_support